General Maritime Treaty of 1820: Preliminary agreements

-Many of the Sheikhs signatory to the 1820 treaty had made prior agreements with the British.
-The Ruler of Ras Al Khaimah ceded the town itself and the area of Maharah to the British for use as a garrison, and most other coastal Sheikhs ceded boats and armaments in return for an undertaking that the British would not enter or lay waste to their towns.
+Many of the sheikhs signatory to the 1820 treaty had made prior agreements with the British.
+The Ruler of Ras Al Khaimah ceded the town itself and the area of Maharah to the British for use as a garrison, and most other coastal sheikhs ceded boats and armaments in return for an undertaking that the British would not enter or lay waste to their towns.
 Ajman, Umm Al Qawain and Sharjah all came under one preliminary agreement signed with Sheikh Sultan bin Saqr, while others were undertaken with the Rulers of Dubai, Abu Dhabi, and Khatt and Falayah.
-Like the 1820 treaty itself, this last preliminary agreement was signed by Hassan bin Rahma Al Qasimi, formerly Sheikh of Ras Al Khaimah.
+Like the 1820 treaty, this last preliminary agreement was signed by Hassan bin Rahma Al Qasimi, formerly Sheikh of Ras Al Khaimah.

 Agreements

-The first article of the treaty asserts: "There shall be a cessation of plunder and piracy by land and sea on the part of the Arabs, who are parties to this contract, for ever."
-It then goes on to define piracy as being any attack that is not an action of "acknowledged war".
+The first article of the treaty says; "There shall be a cessation of plunder and piracy by land and sea on the part of the Arabs, who are parties to this contract, for ever."
+It goes on to define piracy as being any attack that is not an action of "acknowledged war".
 The "pacificated Arabs" agree, on land and sea, to carry a flag being a red rectangle contained within a white border of equal width to the contained rectangle, "with or without letters on it, at their option".
 This flag was to be a symbol of peace with the British government and each other.

 The vessels of the "friendly Arabs" were to carry a paper (register), signed by their chief and detailing the vessel.
 They should also carry a documented port clearance, which would name the "Nacodah" (today generally spelled nakhuda), crew and number of armed men on board as well as the port of origin and destination.
 They would produce these on request to any British or other vessel which requested them.

 The treaty also makes provision for the exchange of envoys, for the "friendly Arabs" to act in concert against outside forces and to desist from putting people to death after they have given up their arms or to carry them off as slaves.
 The treaty prohibits slaving "from the coasts of Africa or elsewhere" or the carrying of slaves in their vessels.
 The "friendly Arabs", flying the agreed flag, would be free to enter, leave and trade with British ports and "if any should attack them, the British Government will take notice of it."